Robot Zoo Wombat Mower Review – Introduction

 Depending on the size of your lawn, it can take some time just installing the perimeter wire within the boundaries of your yard.
 And if you want to take advantage of all the scheduling and lawn subarea features, setting up the system needs to be done.
 But if you’re not worried about that, once the base station is plugged in and the boundary wire is set up, the mower can go straight away.
 When everything is good to go, the Wombat will do an excellent job in keeping your lawn neat & tidy.
 The mower isn’t cheap, but it will last, and if you currently pay a landscaper to cut your lawn, the Wombat will pay for itself over time.
 Alternatively, your landscaper can do more value added work such as trimming the hedges or pruning the roses.
 Just mowing the lawn really is a waste of their talents.

 Pricing, Design, and Features

 Robot Zoo lists the Wombat at $1,749 AUD.
-The smaller Wombat Joey is listed at $1,397 AUD.
-While the Wombat is rated for 2,600 sqm, the Wombat Joey is rated for 1,800 sqm.
+It has now been superseded by the Wombat II, which is only $1,496 AUD.
+The smaller Wombat Joey is listed at $1,397 AUD, and it too has been superseded by the Wombat Joey II (only $1,298 AUD).
+While the Wombat/Wombat II are rated for 2,600 sqm, the Wombat Joey/ Joey II are rated for 1,800 sqm.
 Both devices have a sleek design.
-They look like the bonnet portion of a car, with caster wheels at the front (dual for the Wombat, and single for the Joey), and large diameter drive wheels at the rear.
+They look like the bonnet portion of a car, with caster wheels at the front, and large diameter drive wheels at the rear.

 They have a heavy duty UV & weather resistant black plastic cover that can be pulled off, The cover makes them weather resistant, so you can leave them out in the elements without fear of rust or water damage.
 The inbuilt rain detectors make sure that the mowers will return back to their charging station when it showers (cutting grass in the rain can be ineffective, even for robots).